What is cancer?

 Cancer is not one but many diseases.
 How it develops and its symptoms, diagnosis and treatment vary widely based on cancer type and where it is located in the body.

-According to the National Cancer Institute, in 2017, more than 1.6 million people will be diagnosed with cancer and nearly 600,000 people will die of cancer in the United States.
+According to the National Cancer Institute, in 2020, more than 1.8 million people will be diagnosed with cancer and more than 600,000 people will die of cancer in the United States.
 The most common types are breast cancer, lung cancer, prostate cancer and colon cancer.
 About 40 percent of people will be diagnosed with cancer at some point in their life.

 Cancer refers to cells growing out of control.
 It can occur almost anywhere in the body.
 Solid tumors are malignant growths, or masses, that develop in the body’s organs and tissues.
 A majority of cancers are carcinomas, which originate in epithelial tissue, such as the skin and organ linings.
 Sarcomas, which are less common, develop in soft tissues, connective tissue and bones.
 Blood cancers (sometimes called liquid tumors), including leukemia and lymphoma, involve abnormal multiplication of white blood cells.